hallamlab/leADS/README.md

     - "delicious_test_X.pkl": Delicious test X dataset of size (3185, 500).
     - "delicious_train_y.pkl": Delicious training Y dataset of size (12920, 983).
     - "delicious_test_y.pkl": Delicious test Y dataset of size (3185, 983).
-    - "leADS.pkl": a pretrained model using "biocyc21_Xe.pkl" and "biocyc21_y.pkl" with nPSP (k=50).
+    - "leADS.pkl": a pretrained model using "biocyc21_Xe.pkl" and "biocyc21_y.pkl" with nPSP (k=50), ensemble size 10, , and per% = 70%.
 This model was trained using class-labels (pathways) approach.
     - "leADS_samples.pkl": indices of 4752 samples from "biocyc21_Xe.pkl".
-    - "leADS_F.pkl": a pretrained model using "biocyc205_tier23_9255_Xe.pkl", "biocyc205_tier23_9255_y.pkl", and "biocyc205_tier23_9255_B.pkl" with nPSP (k=50).
+    - "leADS_F.pkl": a pretrained model using "biocyc21_Xe.pkl", "biocyc21_y.pkl", and "biocyc21_B.pkl" with variation (k=50), ensemble size = 10, and per% = 70%.
 This model was trained using factorization approach.
-    - "leADS_F_samples.pkl": indices of 4752 samples from "biocyc21_Xe.pkl".
+    - "leADS_F_samples.pkl": indices of 5940 samples from "biocyc21_Xe.pkl".
-    - "leADS_D.pkl": a pretrained model using "biocyc205_tier23_9255_Xe.pkl", "biocyc205_tier23_9255_y.pkl", and "biocyc205_tier23_9255_B.pkl" with nPSP (k=50).
+    - "leADS_D.pkl": a pretrained model using "biocyc21_Xe.pkl", "biocyc21_y.pkl", and "biocyc21_B.pkl" with variation (k=50), ensemble size = 10, and per% = 30%.
 This model was trained using dependency approach.
-    - "leADS_D_samples.pkl": indices of 4752 samples from "biocyc21_Xe.pkl".
+    - "leADS_D_samples.pkl": indices of 2545 samples from "biocyc21_Xe.pkl".
+    - "leADS_Dy.pkl": a pretrained model using "biocyc21_Xe.pkl" and "biocyc21_y.pkl" using leADS_D_samples.pkl samples with ensemble size = 10.

 ## Installation and Basic Usage
 Run the following commands to clone the repository to an appropriate location: